 Shopify Plus merchants gain access to additional benefits, such as lower transaction fees, a dedicated launch engineer, and the ability to customize critical aspects of your website, such as the checkout experience.

-- Shopify Flow — Shopify's backend automation platform allows you to set up and manage custom workflows to automate repetitive tasks.
+- Shopify Flow, Shopify’s back end automation platform, which allows you to set up and manage custom workflows to automate repetitive tasks.

 - Shopify Plus Wholesale, which allows you to create a wholesale storefront that’s an extension of your existing store.
 This way, you can manage your retail, business-to-consumer (B2C), and business-to-business (B2B) sales from one integrated dashboard.